 DIRECTORS' RESPONSIBILITY STATEMENT

-a) In the preparation of the annual accounts the applicable accounting standardshave been followed along withproper explanation relating to material departures;
+a) In the preparation of the annual accounts for the Financial Yearended March 31 2021 the applicable accounting standards had been followed along withproper explanation relating to material departures;

-2. That the Directors have selected such accounting policies and applied themconsistently and made judgment and estimates that are reasonable and prudent so as to givea true and fair view of the state of affairs of the Company at the end of the financialyear and of the profit or loss of the Company for that period;
+b) That the Directors had selected such accounting policies and appliedthem consistently and made judgments and estimates that are reasonable and prudent so asto give a true and fair view of the state of affairs of the Company as at March 31 2021and of the loss of the Company for the Financial Year under review;

-4. That the Directors have prepared the annual accounts on agoing concern' basis;
+d) That the Directors have prepared the annual accounts on agoing concern' basis;

-5. That the Directors have lain down internal financial controls for theCompany and such internal financial controls are adequate and are operatingeffectively; and
+e) That the Directors laid down internal financial controls for theCompany and such internal financial controls are adequate and operating effectively; and

-6. That the Directors have devised proper systems to ensure compliancewith the provisions of all applicable laws and that such systems are adequate and operatingeffectively.
+f) That the Directors have devised proper systems to ensure compliancewith the provisions of all applicable laws and such systems are adequate and operatingeffectively.

-As no dividend was declared from Financial Year 2004-05 and henceno amount has been transferred to IEPF.
+As no dividend was declared from the Financial Year 2004-05 and henceno amount has been transferred to IEPF.